grpc/grpc-go/Documentation/benchmark.md

 ## Varying Payload Sizes (Weighted Random Distribution)

-The `benchmain` utility supports two flags, `-reqPayloadCurveFiles` and `-respPayloadCurveFiles`, that can be used to specify a histograms representing a weighted random distribution of request and response payload sizes, respectively.
+The `benchmain` utility supports two flags, `-reqPayloadCurveFiles` and `-respPayloadCurveFiles`, that can be used to specify a histogram representing a weighted random distribution of request and response payload sizes, respectively.
 This is useful to simulate workloads with arbitrary payload sizes.